-The pattern by hour of day is variable with a dip in the number of fires with fire related fatalities at 6am and between 11am and 1pm (data for ten years to 2018).
-Fires peak at around 10pm and midnight.
+The pattern by hour of day is variable with a dip in the number of fires with fire related fatalities at 7am to 8am and between 11am and 1pm (data for ten years to 2020).
+Fatal fires peak at around midnight to 2am, around 6am, during the late morning around 10am and in the late afternoon around 2pm.

-Chart 9: Proportion of fires with fire related fatalities (%) by hour of the day, ten years to 2018
+Chart 9: Proportion of fires with fire related fatalities (%) by hour of the day, ten years to 2020

-Looking over the last ten years, there are more fires with fire related casualties at night (28 per cent) and in the afternoon (26 per cent) compared to the evening or morning 24 and 23 per cent respectively.
+Looking over the last ten years, there are more fires with fire related casualties at night (28 per cent) and in the afternoon (27 per cent) compared to the evening or morning 22 and 23 per cent respectively.

-Chart 10: Proportion of fires with fire related fatalities (%) by time of the day, ten years to 2018
+Chart 10: Proportion of fires with fire related fatalities (%) by time of the day, ten years to 2020